linharrrrrt/DL-Relocal/README.md

 `cmake ..`
 `make`

-when you are training or testing this optional will help you restore from break:
+when you are training or testing, this optional will help you restore from break:

 `-sscript` scoring script
 `-omodel` useing model name